 This Course will run again in Autumn 2019

 Early submission is advised for all applications.

 Beginning in the medieval period the course starts with a visit to the Abbot’s House at Westminster (now the Deanery).
 The following day is spent at Lambeth Palace and the Charterhouse.
 The Restoration period and eighteenth centuries are explored in Bloomsbury and Spitalfields, before we spend the following day in the aristocratic grandeur of great houses in St. James’s.
 Day five focuses on the artists’ houses and studios of Chelsea and Holland Park.
 On day six we study the Garden Suburb and consider twentieth century domestic developments.
 The course concludes with an in depth study of Sir John Soane’s house and a look at the London house in the twenty first century.

 The course is directed by David Adshead.
 Speakers include Neil Burton, Caroline Dakers, Joseph Friedman, Sarah Nichols and Gavin Stamp.
-The fee for the 2019 course is to be announced.
 This is a non-residential course, which will include all lunches, travel by coach, admission fees and receptions on a few evenings.

 All applications should be received by early 2019.
 Candidates will be informed by Spring 2019.